prioritizr/prioritizr/cran-comments.md

 ## Notes

 * checking installed package size ...
-NOTE installed size is 11.2Mb sub-directories of 1Mb or more:
+NOTE installed size is  6.6Mb sub-directories of 1Mb or more: doc    1.2Mb libs   3.2Mb
-    R      1.1Mb
-    doc    2.2Mb
-    help   2.1Mb
-    libs   3.0Mb

     **The package makes extensive use of C++ code to reduce run time.**